I’d walked past this little cottage on several occasions over many years, and had always noticed it.

-It’s small, but there are two double bedrooms up in the eves, and a separate barn with wood store and outhouse with washing machine.
+It’s small, but there are two double bedrooms up in the eaves, and a separate barn with wood store, and outhouse with washing machine.
 What really makes the house for me, apart from the forest and its silence punctuated by the gentle rural sounds of a small hamlet, is the conservatory with my writing desk which is light all day, and the patio which is a suntrap.
-There’s a little front garden and a private small rear garden.
+There’s a little front garden and a private small rear meadow-garden.
 The photos don’t do it justice.

 There’s also no central heating (or any other heating beside the woodburner).
 Once it’s lit, the woodburner warms the whole cottage (wood provided).